Jakeas/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+    Closure is being able to go up and outside of the function to the parent but not being able to have the parent go down into the child function or inside of the nested function.

 2. Study the following code, then answer the questions below.

 ```js